phigratio/HealthPulse/README.md

    ```bash
    cd backend
    ```
-2. navigate to the microservices folder:
+2. Navigate to the microservices folder:

    ```bash